esripdx/wktparser-ruby/README.md

 # Wktparser

-It's a Well Known Text parser that sucks up WKT and output GeoJSON or Ruby objects!
+It's a Well Known Text parser that sucks up WKT and outputs GeoJSON or Ruby objects!

 ## Installation